 - 1. Explain operator's manual to customer. - 2.
-Instruct customer about snowmobile operation. - Explain fuel and oil injection system (Trailfire LX).
-Use regular (leaded or non-leaded) gaoline with an antiknock index of 88 or higher.
-DO NOT USE GASO-HOL. - 4.
-Explain to cutomer the use of pre-mix gasoline and oil in a 50:1 ratio for the first tank of fuel (Trailfire LX).
+Instruct customer about snowmobile operation. - Explain fuel and oil injection system.
+Use regular (leaded or non-leaded) gasoline with an anti-knock index of 87 or higher.
+DO NOT USE GASOHOL. - 4.
+Explain to customer the use of pre-mix gasoline and oil in a 50:1 ratio for the first tank of fuel.
 Customer should also fill the oil tank with John Deere 2-Cycle Oil or a BIA certified 2-cycle engine oil.
-After break-in use gasoline only in fuel tank and 2-cycle oil in oil tank. - 5.
-On 340 Trailfire, use a 40:1 ratio for the first tank of fuel and a 50:1 ratio thereafter. - Tell customer about 10-hour or 200 mile (322 km) check up.
+After break-in use gasoline only in fuel tank and 2-cycle oil in oil tank - 5.
+Tell customer about 10-hour or 200 mile (322 km) check up.